-In this example, you will generate a Simulink block from an RLC circuit model that was created in MapleSim.
+In this example, you will generate a Simulink® block from an RLC circuit model that was created in MapleSim.

-Note: Before starting this tutorial, you must set up MATLAB and the mex compiler in order to have the template appear in the list.
+Note: Before starting this tutorial, you must set up MATLAB® and the mex compiler in order to have the template appear in the list.
 For more information, see the MapleSimConnector,setup help page for more information.

-To generate an S-function block:
+To generate an S-function block

 1. In the MapleSim Connector Examples palette, select the RLC Parallel Circuit example.
-2. Click the templates button () in the main toolbar.
-3. From the list, select Simulink Component Block Generation.
+2. Click Templates () in the Main Toolbar.
+3. From the list, select Simulink® Component Block Generation.
 4. In the Attachment field, enter RLC Circuit as the worksheet name and click Create Attachment.
-Your MapleSim model opens in the Simulink Component Block Template in Maple.
+Your MapleSim model opens in the Simulink® Component Block Generation template in Maple.
 5. Using the navigation controls above the model, select Main > RLC.
 The RLC subsystem appears in the workspace.
 6. Click Load Selected Subsystem.
 All of the template fields are populated with information specific to the RLC subsystem.